 The Club’s application form must be completed in full and submitted to the Secretary who will issue an applicant’s card.
 Regular attendance by the applicant will be monitored and when deemed eligible they will be invited before the Committee and admitted as a member of the Club.
 Any objection by a member to an applicant must be made in writing to the Secretary.
 The decision of the Committee is final.

 A new member will only be allowed to enjoy the facilities of the Club once the required entrance fee and subscription have been paid.
 Once the Committee has refused membership to an applicant they shall be thereafter ineligible for membership.

 The entrance fee for members shall be £20 and annual subscriptions will be £25.
 All subscriptions shall be due on 1st January each year and must be paid by 14th January.
+Failure to pay the Annual Subscription by the 14th January will result in a £5.00 penalty/surcharge per member.
+Failure to renew your membership by 31st January, will result in your membership being terminated.
+If your membership has been terminated you will need to re-apply if you wish to be a member.
 No member will be eligible to enter the Club if the period of membership has expired but the Secretary may, at his/her discretion, grant a period of grace not exceeding 14 days or such further periods as may be authorised by the Committee provided that the member has given a satisfactory explanation.